Ofnoname/web-local-file/README.md

 ### Method: `estimate()`

 Estimates the storage usage and availability.
+It directly calls the [StorageManager.estimate()](https://developer.mozilla.org/en-US/docs/Web/API/StorageManager/estimate) method.

 - **Returns:** A promise that resolves to an object containing usage details.